Chloe1229/finaltest_for_reviewer/README.md

 ## 6. Summary

 - When there is no matching result in step7 for the current (title_key, condition),
-    - step8 screen must only display the designated message,
+    - step8 screen must  display the designated message,
     - Word file download and print options are disabled/hidden for that page,
     - no table or form is rendered.
+    - Move the code that displays the page number and renders the “⬅ 이전/다음 ➡” buttons outside the `else:` block in `step1_to_8_step8_final_.py`.
+    - Ensure these elements are shown regardless of whether `current_idx` is `None` or a valid index.
 - This logic must be strictly and consistently applied for all cases where no step7 result is found for the page.

 ---